tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

+## Mimblewimble $ n\text{-of-}n $ Multiparty Bulletproof UTXO

-### Setting up the Multi-party Funding Transaction
+### Setting up the Multiparty Funding Transaction

-Alice, Bob and Carol agree to set up a multi-party $ 3\text{-of-}3 $ multisig fund that they can control together.
+Alice, Bob and Carol agree to set up a multiparty $ 3\text{-of-}3 $ multisig fund that they can control together.
 The transaction they need to set up looks like this:
 $$
 \begin{aligned}
 C_m(v_1, k_1 + k_2 + k_3) - C_a(v_a, k_a) - C_b(v_b, k_b) - C_c(v_c, k_c) + fee &= (\mathbf{0}) \\\\
 (v_1H + (k_1 + k_2 + k_3)G) - (v_aH + k_aG) - (v_bH + k_bG) - (v_cH + k_cG) + fee &= (\mathbf{0})
 \end{aligned}
 $$
 In order for this to work, they have to keep their portion of the shared blinding factor secret, so each of them creates their private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group.
-In addition, each of them create an offset $ o_n $ that will be subtracted from their input commitments' blinding factors to prevent someone else linking this transaction's inputs and outputs when analyzing the Mimblewimble block.
+In addition, each of them create an offset $ \phi_n $ that will be subtracted from their input commitments' blinding factors to prevent someone else linking this transaction's inputs and outputs when analyzing the Mimblewimble block.
 Each of calculates their total excess that will be used to sign the transaction:
 $$
 \begin{aligned}
-x_{sa} &= k_a - o_a \\\\
+x_{sa} &= k_a - \phi_a \\\\
-x_{sb} &= k_b - o_b \\\\
+x_{sb} &= k_b - \phi_b \\\\
-x_{sc} &= k_c - o_c
+x_{sc} &= k_c - \phi_c
 \end{aligned}
 $$
+ToDo: Reference the RFC or other that discusses a sharing protocol.

-Consequently they share the public value of the excess with each other:
+Consequently they share the public value of the excess $ x_{sn}G $ with each other:
 $$
 P_{agg} = x_{sa}G + x_{sb}G + x_{sc}G
 $$
-In order for them to sign the transaction, they also need to share the public values of their shared blinding factor with each other:
+In order for them to sign the transaction, they also need to share the public values of their shared blinding factor $ k_nG $ with each other:
 $$
 R_{agg} = k_1G + k_2G + k_3G
 $$